3.4 MTSS, RtI, PBIS, and Behavior Supports

 Tiered support is a problem-solving system

-Multi-Tiered System of Supports (MTSS) is a schoolwide framework for matching instruction and intervention to student need.
-It can address academics, behavior, attendance, social-emotional skills, and other access barriers.
-The key EAS idea is data-based adjustment: provide support, measure response, and change the plan when the data show that the current plan is not enough.
+A Multi-Tiered System of Supports (MTSS) is a schoolwide framework for matching instruction and intervention to student need across academics, behavior, attendance, and social-emotional skills.
+The core EAS idea is data-based decision making: provide support, measure response, and change the plan when data show the current plan is not enough.

-Response to Intervention (RtI) is often used for academic concerns such as reading or math.
-A student receives high-quality core instruction, then targeted intervention if screening or classroom data show a gap.
-If progress is limited, the team may intensify the intervention, increase frequency, change the approach, or consider whether a special education evaluation is needed.
+Response to Intervention (RtI) applies this to academics such as reading or math.
+A student receives high-quality core instruction, then targeted intervention when universal screening or classroom data reveal a gap.
+If progress stays limited, the team intensifies the intervention, increases its frequency, changes the approach, or considers whether a special education evaluation is warranted.
+New York requires RtI as part of the process for identifying a specific learning disability in reading at the elementary level.

-MTSS is not a way to postpone evaluation when disability evidence is strong.
-It also is not a reason to keep doing the same ineffective intervention.
-EAS choices that say wait and see, retain the student immediately, or refer based only on intuition are usually weak.
-Strong choices include evidence-based intervention, progress monitoring, fidelity checks, and team review.
+MTSS is not a way to postpone evaluation when disability evidence is strong, and it is not a reason to keep running the same ineffective intervention.
+EAS choices that say "wait and see," retain the student immediately, or refer based only on a hunch are usually weak.
+Strong choices use an evidence-based intervention, progress monitoring, fidelity checks, and team review.

 | Tier | Typical support | Data question |